DigitalVS/GAD/README.md

 Minimum system requirements are Galaksija with built-in ROM A and ROM B (sometimes referred also as ROM 1 and ROM 2) and some RAM memory expansion.
 Classical 6 KB RAM Galaksija is technically capable of loading GAD but doesn't have any memory left for debugged program.

+Program start address is the first byte of the program, thus, the same address as in the assembler ORG directive.

 # Features
 - Up to four software breakpoints set to any assembly instruction
 - Single stepping